dongfang98/Twitter-vs-Keras/README.md

   - The compile of Keras model is based on model.compile, The runtime can translate the keras code into background code to perform subsequent operations such as learning and evaluation.
 The compilation can specify the learning component, and its use format is as follows:
   ![530-8](https://user-images.githubusercontent.com/78243340/152656837-d8539df2-43fd-41d7-bb7a-71a380204de2.JPG)

-  - The meaning of components are below:
+  - the meaning of components are below:
     - Optimizer is the optimizer, loss is the loss function, and metrics is the evaluation function.
 Multiple evaluations can be used by list.
     - loss_ weights is the loss weight.
 Different weight coefficients can be superimposed on the losses corresponding to different outputs in the multi output model.
 It is required to provide the list or tensor corresponding to the model loss.
     - sample_ weight_ Mode is the parameter for sample weighting.
 The default is none, which means in model One dimensional weighting in fit; When compiling the time series model, you can select sample_ weight_ Mode = "temporary", at this time, the model gives two-dimensional weight to the time series samples (according to time steps).